adesokandijam/simple-auth-app/README.md

 # simple-auth-app
-A simple React application that incorporates Amazon Cognito user authentication with AWS Amplify Ensure to install and configure AWS Amplify CLI on your workspace before using.
+A simple React application that incorporates Amazon Cognito user authentication with AWS Amplify. \
+Ensure to install and configure AWS Amplify CLI on your workspace before using.

 Have a nice day